soudev/knowledge.mine/stuff/frontend.javascript.md

 * [Of how to implement transient in JavaScript | Paul Masurel](http://fulmicoton.com/posts/transient/) - Java programmers are probably familiar with the concept of transient as it is a keyword in this language.
 By marking an object property as transient, you tell Java that this property should be skipped in serialization.

+* [JavaScript Once Function | David Walsh](http://davidwalsh.name/javascript-once) - Learn how to ensure your function fires only once with JavaScript!

 --

 * [The JavaScript console API | 2 ality](http://www.2ality.com/2013/10/console-api.html)